Privacy Policy

 Accreditation Volunteer Evaluators

 We collect information to review and assess your qualifications to participate in our accreditation process as an evaluator in a school.
-For instance, areas of expertise, previous accreditation experience, employment history, education history, professional development courses and criminal background checks.
+For instance: your areas of expertise, previous accreditation experience, employment history, education history, professional development courses, and criminal background checks.
+We continue to collect personal data during your relationship with CIS to manage our relationship and provide training and support.

 Public Website (www.cois.org)